KGP-Speedcubers/docs/events/room-booking.md

 - Date : [Date]
 - Time : [Time]

-As the rooms are currently booked by CDC, I request you, on behalf of KOSS, to provide one of the preferred classrooms for the above-mentioned date and time.
+As the rooms are currently booked by CDC, I request you, on behalf of KGP Speedcubers, to provide one of the preferred classrooms for the above-mentioned date and time.
 ----------------
 ```